BrockmannFabian/BrockmannFabian.github.io/content/post/Household Cost Minimization/index.md

 #### Disclaimer

 This blog post delves into the cost benefits of a smart charging application.
 To avoid building a narrow-minded opinion, it is crucial to understand which components are genuinely part of smart charging.
-To refresh your knowledge, you can read the introductory explanation of smart charging.
+To refresh your knowledge, you can read the introductory explanation of smart charging here.

 #### Abstract